projectcalico/calico/docs/source/bird-rr-config.rst

 Step 5: Reconfigure compute nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On each of your compute nodes, edit ``/etc/bird/bird.conf`` (and optionally
+On each of your compute nodes, edit ``/etc/bird/bird.conf`` (and, if you're
-``/etc/bird/bird6.conf``) to remove all their peer relationships (the blocks
+using IPv6, ``/etc/bird/bird6.conf``) to remove all their peer relationships
-beginning with ``protocol bgp``) except for one.
-Edit that one's ``neighbor``
+(the blocks beginning with ``protocol bgp``) except for one.
+Edit that one's
-field IP address to be the IP address of the route reflector (either IPv4 or
+``neighbor`` field IP address to be the IP address of the route reflector
-IPv6).
-Then, restart their BIRD instances as detailed in step 4.
+(either IPv4 or IPv6).
+Then, restart their BIRD instances as detailed in step
+4.